nhackathon/tasks-late-2023/README.md

 **Description:**

-Your task is to develop a program that can navigate through a 2D maze grid, starting from a designated point and reaching a goal while avoiding obstacles.
-The maze grid consists of open pathways, walls, a starting point, and a goal.
+Your task is to develop a program that can navigate through a 2D maze grid, starting from a designated point and reaching the goal while avoiding obstacles.
+The maze grid consists of open pathways, walls, a starting point, and the goal.
 The program should find the shortest and quickest path from the starting point to the goal.

 **Input Format:**